bernardofsr/GitSentinel/README.md

 - **Python 3.x**
 - **Gitleaks**: Ensure that [Gitleaks](https://github.com/gitleaks/gitleaks) is installed and accessible in your system’s PATH.
 - **GitHub Token**: A GitHub token with access to the repositories you intend to scan.
 Replace `GITHUB_TOKEN` in the script with your token.
+Get yours here [GitHub Tokens](https://github.com/settings/tokens)

 ## Installation